Banata

 Case sensitivityCase-insensitive -- JaneDoe and janedoe are treated as the same username

-UniquenessGlobally unique -- no two users can have the same username
+UniquenessGlobally unique -- no two users in your project can share a username

 import { authClient } from "@/lib/auth-client";